Erebus memorial taken off fast track: Decision delayed until after local body elections

 Independent board member Rob Thomas said it is "a great win for democracy and due process".

-"Council should re-consider its position on public consulting during election periods to avoid these types of mistakes in the future."
+"Council should reconsider its position on public consulting during election periods to avoid these types of mistakes in the future."

 The decision achieves what Thomas sought to do at last month's local board meeting but his move to postpone a decision on landowner consent until after the election did not gain a seconder.